abs-tudelft/docs/docs/tydi/what-is-tydi.md

 # Understanding Tydi

-Tydi is a standard to exchange complex data types with variable-length sequences in a straightforward and HDL-agnostic manner.
+Tydi is a standard to exchange complex data types with variable-length sequences between components in a straightforward and HDL-agnostic manner.
 Variable-length refers to that the length of the sequence can be unknown when a data-stream starts.
 More information in the section [dimensionality information](#dimensionality-or-length-information).

 This getting-started guide will introduce you to Tydi's core principles and concepts.